jose-donato/docs/website/content/terminal/guides/stocks/options/screener.md

 The video below shows the process for building an options screener preset.
 Any simple text editor will work to make changes.
 Build a preset and share it with OpenBB on social media!

 ![Options Template Screener Demo](https://user-images.githubusercontent.com/85772166/172468268-fc839bf1-54f1-4e91-b1e2-82c8e711dea4.gif)

-Back to: <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/options/" target="_blank">Introduction To Options Guide</a>